2025-2026 Themed First Year Seminar & Learning Community Options

 BIOL 2500 Human Anatomy and Physiology

-Nursing: Honors Learning CommunityThe Nursing Learning community is made up of Honors freshmen in Pre-Nursing.
-All incoming Honors freshmen in thee School of Nursing are eligible to participate.
+Nursing (Chemistry and Statistics Linked Courses)The Nursing Learning community is made up of freshmen in Pre-Nursing.
+All incoming freshmen in thee School of Nursing are eligible to participate.
 These students will take several classes together and have the opportunity to participate in different activities coordinated by the college and First Year Experience Office.
-Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty who will assist them in their path towards graduation.Nursing, Honors, Healthcare, MedicalLCBIOL 1027 Honors Principles of Biology
+Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty and upper division students who will assist them in their path towards graduation.Nursing, Healthcare, MedicalLCCHEM 1030 Fundamental Chemistry I

-STAT 2510 Stats for Biological and Health Sciences
+STAT 2510 Statistics for Biological and Health Sciences

 ANSC 1100 Orientation to Animal Sciences